-Last week, a reading and learning specialist turned over research stating that college athletes at the University of North Carolina at Chapel Hill couldn't read or write at a college level, but were way below.
+Last week, a reading and learning specialist turned over research stating that college athletes at the University of North Carolina and beyond Chapel Hill cannot read or write.

 Mary Willingham, was the whistleblower who provided the information used in the CNN report.

-It stated that of 183 UNC-Chapel Hill athletes who played football or basketball, 60 percent of them could read between fourth and eighth grade levels and between 8 percent and 10 percent read below a third grade level.
+It stated that of 183 UNC-Chapel Hill athletes who played football or basketball, 60% of them could read between fourth and eighth grade levels and between 8% and 10% read below a third grade level.